Procedure Guide ·Vet Visit ·2026

 Recovery & Aftercare

-No recovery needed from a routine exam.
-Some cats may be sore or tired after vaccines for 24-48 hours.
-Monitor for any vaccine reactions like swelling, lethargy, or loss of appetite.
-Keep up with recommended parasite prevention year-round.
-Schedule the next visit before leaving.
+No recovery needed.
+Some cats may be sore or tired for 24-48 hours after vaccines.
+Monitor for reactions like swelling, lethargy, or loss of appetite.
+Keep up parasite prevention year-round.
+Schedule next visit before leaving.
 Vaccine side effects resolve in 24-48 hours

 Total Cost - $150-$300/year